Denver Metal Roofing Specialists

 This is a traditional style that has yet to lose its appeal.
 The classic look is great for your residential home but is also useful for multi-family complexes such as apartments and hotels.

 In Colorado, a standing seam is a popular option because of its durability and ability to shed snow and water.
-Many buildings in places like Vail, Beaver Creek, and Winter Park, use standing seam to withstand the harsh weather conditions in the Rocky Mountains.
+Many buildings in places like Vail, Beaver Creek, and Winter Park, use standing seams to withstand the harsh weather conditions in the Rocky Mountains.

 Recoloring a standing seam is a low-cost way to fit new paint schemes and trends without replacing the whole roof.

 As with all metal roofing, metal shingles are investment-grade roofing.
 The style creates a classic shingle or slate look without using asphalt or stone.